Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ### Elektro-L
 - **Elektro-L N°3** and **Elektro-L N°4** (Elektro-L# for short) are the two satellites from the Elektro-L series broadcasting imagery in the L-band.
 Due to a fairly recent power supply failure, Elektro-L2 only broadcasts a beamed X-band transmission to Moscow.
-- They broadcast **Low Rate Information Transmission (LRIT)** as well as **High Rate Information Transmission (HRIT)** signals containing full disc images of the earth at a 4km/px quality.
+- They broadcast **Low Rate Information Transmission (LRIT)** as well as **High Rate Information Transmission (HRIT)** signals containing full disc images of the earth at a 4 km/px quality.
 Both of these include Reed-Solomon FEC, meaning you can get clear imagery at just ~2.5 dB.
-- LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels, one water vapour channel (degraded), as well as one infrared channel.
+- LRIT broadcasts any number of channels, for Elektro-L3 it's 3 visible channels, one water vapor channel (degraded), as well as one infrared channel.
 L4 broadcasts channels too inconsistently to be specified here.

 > Reception notes:
 > - **LRIT**:
 >   - LRIT broadcasts pre-equalized channels, which often end up severely over-exposing the imagery.
 The reason why imagery is broadcasted like this is unknown.
->   - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from the neighbouring satellite FengYun 2H.
+>   - After a few minutes of LRIT from Elektro-L3, you will be able to notice a spiky signal appear at 1690.5 MHz, this is linearly polarized dead LRIT from the neighboring satellite FengYun 2H.
 It might interfere with Elektro LRIT reception, in which case you should point slightly farther from 2H.
 >   - Elektro-L4 has broadcast issues; the LRIT broadcast consistently cuts off after 15 minutes, even when in the middle of transmitting an image.
 > - **GGAK**:
 >   - You can use GGAK as a 24/7 metric to see if you are capable of decoding xRIT: 10 dB on GGAK should equal to about 2.5 dB on LRIT (enough for a decode), 17 dB on GGAK should equal to about 3 dB on HRIT (enough for a decode).